wso2/docs-choreo-dev/en/docs/quick-start-guides/build-your-first-cloud-native-application-with-choreo.md

 ### Step 1.1: Create a mono repository project

-Follow the steps given below to create a mono repository project:.
+Follow the steps given below to create a mono repository project:

 !!! info
      A mono repository project allows you to link a specific Git-based repository and branch to the project during project creation.
 This streamlines deployment by establishing a dedicated deployment track tied to a selected branch within the project.
 Creating a mono repository project also eliminates the need for repetitive selection of Git accounts, repositories, and branches during component creation.